 “Halfway House in 1966 is halfway to now ; are we halfway to reconciliation?”
 Orr asked us.

 Another example of history as a prism and refraction, as Orr put it, was Entwined Histories, a project commissioned by Cooperation Ireland, engaging young people.

-Here, one character was a young, “angry feminist”, who paints a picture of men at fault of the woes of the world, while another character was an army career officer, who is trying to persuade young men to join a noble cause.
+Here, one character is a young, “angry feminist”, who paints a picture of men at fault of the woes of the world, while another character is an army career officer, who is trying to persuade young men to join a noble cause.

 In this way, Orr explained, “History is not just the past, but ways to motivate our current actions.”

 He concluded by asking us to trust theatre to explore complex societal issues and help us move on:

 “Because that is what art is for, and always has been,” Orr finished.

 Katy Radford stated that arts are writ across their work at the Institute for Conflict Research.

 She complimented artist John Baucher (seated next to me) on his work with flags, transforming them into new objects of contemplation.

 For her, culture and identity are for teasing out, playing with, not just matters of straight representation.